VirgileLV/Chef-AI/README.md

-# 👨‍🍳 ChefFriends – Your AI Cooking Assistant
+# 👨‍🍳 Chef-AI – Your AI Cooking Assistant

-ChefFriends is an AI-powered cooking assistant that allows users to upload recipe documents (CSV or PDF), ask natural language questions, and receive accurate answers grounded in your uploaded content.
+Chef-AI is an AI-powered cooking assistant that allows users to upload recipe documents (CSV or PDF), ask natural language questions, and receive accurate answers grounded in your uploaded content.

 It combines **Groq's LLM**, **Hugging Face Embeddings**, and **FAISS vector search**, all wrapped inside an intuitive **Streamlit interface**.
 The app uses a **Retrieval-Augmented Generation (RAG)** architecture to ensure high-quality, context-aware answers.